LeksorHayabusa/fend-project-memory-game/README.md

 ### Winning screen

-Once you have found the 8 pairs of matching cards, the **winning screen appears** with a summary of your game (moves, stars, time), you can play again by pressing _RESTART GAME_.
+Once you have found the 8 pairs of matching cards, the **winning screen appears** with a summary of your game (moves, stars, time), you can play again by pressing _PLAY AGAIN_.

 ## Author